Meet Our Trustees

 Dr Romain Pizzi

-Romain is a specialist zoo & wildlife veterinary surgeon, and current president of the British Veterinary Zoological Society and president of the Scottish branch of the British Veterinary Association.
+Romain is a specialist zoo & wildlife veterinary surgeon, and a past president of the British Veterinary Zoological Society and a past president of the Scottish branch of the British Veterinary Association.
 He is a fellow of the Royal College of Veterinary Surgeons and a European recognised specialist in zoo health management.
-He is a trustee of the Animal Welfare Foundation, and a member of Defra’s Animal Welfare Committee.
-He has worked for wildlife conservation organisations, government departments, and zoos in 40 countries from Argentina to Vietnam, with everything from elephants to Taihitian tree snails.
+He was a trustee of the Animal Welfare Foundation.
+Romain is currently a member of Defra’s Animal Welfare Committee and a Trustee of BIAZA.
+He has worked for wildlife conservation organisations, government departments, and zoos in over 40 countries from Argentina to Vietnam, with everything from elephants to tree snails.

 Richard is based at the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent.
 An advocate of the powerful role that zoos can play in conservation, education and applied research, he is a member of the IUCN Reintroductions Specialist Group, and has chaired several working groups on translocation and reintroduction themes.

-Simon is a Group Financial Controller with experience leading finance teams in both public and private businesses, dealing with all aspects including commercial analysis and strategic reviews, negotiating bank funding, external reporting, governance, financial control, treasury and tax.
+Simon is Chief Financial Officer of a local food manufacturing business with experience leading finance teams in both public and private businesses, dealing with all aspects including commercial analysis and strategic reviews, negotiating bank funding, external reporting, governance, financial control, treasury and tax.
 Simon qualified as a Chartered Accountant with KPMG in Liverpool and worked with a wide variety of clients across the North-West.
 Simon chairs the Audit and Risk Management Committee and is the Trustee most likely to turn up to a meeting by bike.

 “It’s an opportunity to bring my professional expertise to bear for the benefit of a charity where the mission supports my lifelong love of the natural world.
 For me it might be managing our garden to support our local birds, or planning holidays around a whale watching trip, or taking the kids to an RSPB reserve or the Zoo, helping them learn what they can do for conservation too.”